Prag8855/aab/content/guides/getting-married-in-germany.md

 As a EU citizen (in my case, French), you will need the following:

 - **A certified copy of your birth certificate** (not a simple photocopy).
 You can usually request one to be sent free of charge through your birth’s city website.
-You must get a German translation [from a certified translator](/out/lingoking-birth-certificate).
+If it's not in German or English, you need a [certified translation](/glossary/beglaubigte%20Übersetzung).
 - **A registration certificate for your current address in Germany** (*[Anmeldebestätigung](/guides/replacement-meldebescheinigung) or [Meldebescheinigung](/guides/replacement-meldebescheinigung)*).
 This document must be dated less than 3 weeks.
 It must reflect your current address.
 If you have been stupid like me and forgot to register yourself when you moved back to Germany, you will have to pay an extra fee.
 Keep in mind that you need to [register yourself in Germany](/guides/anmeldung-in-english-berlin) at the civil office (*Bürgeramt*) as soon as you can
 - **A valid passport**.
 Make sure your passport is not expiring anytime soon.
 You will need to bring the original document and the city office will make a copy themselves
 - **An income certificate** (*Einkommensbescheinigung*).
 If you have a work contract, your employer's HR department should provide you with a copy.
 If you’re a freelancer, download [this form](http://www.dautphetal.de/media/custom/2224_71_1.PDF?1366885698) (here's [a copy](/images/2224_71_1.pdf)) and [ask an accountant](/guides/english-speaking-steuerberater-berlin) to review/sign it for you.